 - A statement attesting that no animals or primary tissues derived from animals will be used in the research supported by these funds.

-Please e-mail the Office for Faculty no later than July 31, 2018 to let us know if you plan to apply.
+Please e-mail the Office for Faculty no later than August 7, 2019 to let us know if you plan to apply.
 This e-mail can be very brief and will help us gauge resources needed to facilitate the selection process.
-Click here to access the online application now

 If you already have a MyResearchProposal account please login with your username and password and type "SOM" as the access code in the upper right-hand corner.
 Please do NOT create a new account.
 For further instructions about how to setup your account and begin you application, click here.
 For any questions or concerns with the MyResearchProposal system, please contact Anita Brantley or Lesia O'Hara at 919-668-4774 or via email at firstname.lastname@example.org.

 Fund applications will be competitively selected through an internal peer-review process.
 Applications will be evaluated based on the following selection criteria:

 Applicants should clearly outline plans to begin using awarded funds on or close to January 1, 2020.

 Applicants will be notified of their funding status in October.
 Funds will become available January 1.
 Awards will be for 1 year.
 Dependent upon the availability of funds, recipients may apply for one additional year of funding, and/or a no-cost extension.
 Click here to learn more about the process for extensions or and renewals.